-Educational materials, prescribing and dispensing restrictions older will provide educational material to health care professionals to reinforce the warnings about tarted, and to provide guidance on the need for pregnancy testing.
-The prescriber must inform comparator arm (8.1% vs 11.1%, respectively). male and female patients about the expected teratogenic risk and the strict pregnancy prevention measures as specified in the Pregnancy Prevention Programme and provide patients with appropriate patient educational brochure patient card and/or equivalent tool in accordance to the national implemented patient card system.
-A national controlled distribution system has been nplemented in collaboration with each National Competent Authority.
-The controlled distribution For women of childbearing potential, lenalidomide is contraindicated unless all of the following are system includes the use of a patient card and/or equivalent tool for prescribing and/or dispensing ntrols, and the collecting of detailed data relating to the indication in order to monitor closely th off-label use within the national territory.
-Ideally, pregnancy testing, issuing a prescription and ispensing should occur on the same day.
-Dispensing of lenalidomide to women of childbearing potential should occur within 7 days of the prescription and following a medically supervised eqative pregnancy test result.
-Prescriptions for women of childbearing potential can be for a naximum duration of 4 weeks, and prescriptions for all other patients can be for a maximum duration of 12 weeks.
-Other special warnings and precautions for use lvocardial infarctior Ayocardial infarction has been reported in patients receiving lenalidomide, particularly in those with known risk factors and within the first 12 months when used in combination with dexamethasone.
-Patients with known risk factors - including prior thrombosis - should be closely monitored, and action should be taken to try to minimize all modifiable risk factors (eq. smoking, hypertensior and hyperlipidaemia).
+Abnormal liver function tests were commonly reported and were generally asymptomatic and In vitro, lenalidomide is a substrate of P-gp, but is not a P-gp inhibitor.
+Co-administration of tarted, and to provide guidance on the need for pregnancy testing.
+The prescriber must inform comparator arm (8.1% vs 11.1%, respectively). male and female patients about the expected teratogenic risk and the strict pregnancy prevention measures as specified in the Pregnancy Prevention Programme and provide patients with lenalidomide in combination with melphalan and prednisone appropriate national discational brochure national and/or equivalent tool in accordance to the national implemented patient card system.
+A national controlled distribution system has been applemented in collaboration with each National Competent Authority.
+The controlled distribution For women of childbearing potential, lenalidomide is contraindicated unless all of the following are system includes the use of a patient card and/or equivalent tool for prescribing and/or dispensing ntrols, and the collecting of detailed data relating to the indication in order to monitor closely th with 7.8% in MPp+p-treated patients; see section 4.8).
+Grade 4 febrile neutropenia episodes were off-label use within the national territory.
+Ideally, pregnancy testing, issuing a prescription and lispensing should occur on the same day.
+Dispensing of lenalidomide to women of childbearing reated patients; see section Undesirable effects). potential should occur within 7 days of the prescription and following a medically supervised egative pregnancy test result.
+Prescriptions for women of childbearing potential can be for a associated with a higher incidence of grade 3 and grade 4 thrombocytopenia (40.4% in naximum duration of 4 weeks, and prescriptions for all other patients can be for a maximum duration of 12 weeks.